s1mpleTEK/s1mpleTEK/README.md

 ## I'm a Student, Junior Developer, and I'm not a ROBOT!
 - 🔭 I’m currently working on a VS Code!
 - 🌱 I’m currently learning everything 🤣
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ Fun fact: I love to make some poster with photoshop on my [art instagram account][instagram_art]

 ### Connect with me: